shane5ul/pyJt/README.md

 # pyJt

-Extract continuous and discrete *retardation* spectra from creep compliance J(t).
+Extract the continuous and discrete *retardation* spectra from creep compliance J(t).
 This program is based on papers for extracting the relaxation spectrum from G(t).
 The papers that describe the underlying method are:

 + Shanbhag, S., "pyReSpect: A Computer Program to Extract Discrete and Continuous Spectra from Stress Relaxation Experiments", Macromolecular Theory and Simulations, **2019**, 1900005 [doi: 10.1002/mats.201900005].
 + Takeh, A. and Shanbhag, S. "A computer program to extract the continuous and discrete relaxation spectra from dynamic viscoelastic measurements", Applied Rheology **2013**, 23, 24628.